EvyLynne/URI-Database-Developer-Internship/README.md

 | "Drop Down List Files" | folder with .csv files to populate drop-down lists |

 # Run the Excel solution:
-Download the .xlsm and the folder with the related .csv files Open the .xlsm
+Download the .xlsm and the folder with the related .csv files <br>
+Open the .xlsm <br>
-Click the Developer Tab
+Click the Developer Tab <br>
-Click Visual Basic
+Click Visual Basic <br>
-Open the frmWelcome object - it is the entry point to the program Click Run in the top ribbon
+Open the frmWelcome object - it is the entry point to the program <br>
+Click Run in the top ribbon <br>
-When the application opens, it needs the path for the drop down files, copy and paste the path for "Drop Down List Files" into the dialog box You will be taken to the welcome pate
+When the application opens, it needs the path for the drop down files,  <br>
+copy and paste the path for "Drop Down List Files" into the dialog box <br>
+You will be taken to the welcome pate